-Transparency.
 Transparency refers to the clear and transparent plan and process of curation of RWD.
 It should ensure that key exposure variables, covariates and outcome variables can be traced back to the source data, and reflects the process of data extraction, cleaning, conversion and standardization.
-Regardless of whether the data process is done manually or in automated fashion, the standardized operating procedures (SOPs) of data curation and verification and confirmation documents should be clearly recorded and archived.
+Regardless of whether the data process is done manually or in automated fashion, the standardized operating procedures (SOP) of data curation and verification and confirmation documents should be clearly recorded and archived.
 Potential data credibility issues, such as degree of missing, ranges of variables, and calculation method and mapping relationship of derived variables, should all be well documented.
 The data curation plan should be formulated in advance according to the study objectives, and the data curation process should be consistent with the curation plan.
 Transparency of data also includes accessibility of data, information sharing between databases, and protection for patient privacy.
+If an algorithm is used to define the research cohort, the development of the algorithm and its verification should also be transparent.